Shopify/liquid/filters/downcase.md

 title: downcase
 ---

-`downcase` makes each character in a string lowercase.
+Makes each character in a string lowercase.
 It has no effect on strings which are already all lowercase.

 ```liquid
 {% raw %}